asteriau/dotfiles/README.md

     swww img ~/dotfiles/home/wallpapers/somewallpaper.png
     ```

-If you followed all the steps correctly you should now be good to go. <br>
+If you followed all the steps correctly you should now be good to go.
+You might wanna reboot for everything to apply. <br>
 There's also a [extra](https://github.com/asteriau/dotfiles/tree/main/extra) folder you might wanna check out which holds themes for various apps. <br>

 ## Contributions 📝